DimitarHKostov/JavaCourse/README.md

 (+) IO streams in java
 (+) working with file directory
-(+) in this task designing the class in a way that enables easier testing (working with readers && writers instead of files) => tagger that finds cities and marks them according to given set
+(+) in this task designing the class in a way that enables easier testing (working with readers && writers instead of files)
+//text.txt && world-cities.csv used for tests for this task
+=> tagger that finds cities and marks them according to given set